 Honor 8 Pro performance

-Inside the Honor 8 Pro is the SoC from Huawei's own chipmaker HiSilicon.
+Inside the Honor 8 Pro is the SoC from Huawei's own chipmaker, HiSilicon.
 The Kirin 960 with the Mali G71 GPU is not unknown on the market of the mobile processors.
 Huawei presented the Kirin 960 with the launch of the Mate 9 last year and is now using the SoC in the Porsche Design Mate 9 and the P10 and P10 Plus duo.

-In the benchmark tests, the Honor 8 Pro falls behind in terms of graphics-intensive applications, but one mustn't forget that the Honor 8 Pro has to power a WQHD in comparison to the Mate 9 which "only" has Full HD.
+In the benchmark tests, the Honor 8 Pro falls behind in terms of graphics-intensive apps, but one mustn't forget that the Honor 8 Pro has to power a WQHD in comparison to the Mate 9 which "only" has Full HD.
 In addition, the Mate 9 has already received some performance updates, which the Honor 8 Pro is surely yet to receive in upcoming updates.